mmaask/mdn/plugins/modenapaymentgateway/readme.txt

 * Bugfixes

 = 2.7.0 =
-* Added Business Credit option for merchants

-= 3.0.0 =
-* Added Business Credit option for merchants
+* New Business Leasing payment option for merchants
-* Added Itella Smartpost support

 == Support ==
 More information about Modena products can be found on our website [website](https://www.modena.ee)